University of Michigan College of Pharmacy

 The University of Michigan College of Pharmacy is the pharmacy school of the University of Michigan.
-Situated on the university's central campus in Ann Arbor, Michigan, the school is tied for the third-ranked pharmacy school in the United States as of 2023.
+It is situated on the university's central campus in Ann Arbor, Michigan.

 History

 The University of Michigan began teaching pharmacy in 1868 within the College of Literature, Science and the Arts.
 Eight years later, on December 29, 1876, Albert B. Prescott established the university's School of Pharmacy, the nation's first school of pharmacy at a state university.
 As the first dean, Dr. Prescott introduced the concept of basic science education as a prerequisite to practical training for those pursuing a pharmacy degree.

 Phi Delta Chi (ΦΔΧ) was founded on 2 November 1883 at the College by 11 men, led by Dean Prescott.
 The fraternity was formed to advance the science of pharmacy and its allied interests, and to foster and promote a fraternal spirit among its brothers, now both male and female.

 In 1916 the school was renamed the College of Pharmacy.
 Today, the College is a member of the University of Michigan Health System, and is fully accredited by the American Council for Pharmacy Education.